jrdn91/dashboard/README.md

 - [ ] Replace the `Totals` section with data from the following endpoint with a new request being made each refresh: http://www.mocky.io/v2/5d018fbd3100005400ab2968, use your best judgement how to handle this new data.

-## Questions To Answer:
-This is your chance to talk about the prompt!
-Please provide these answers on your README.
-- Please share your screen resolution, OS, browser version (best if you're using latest) you used to test in so we can look at it in:
-- What part of the design did you get stuck on?
-What took the most time?
-Similarly, what was the easiest part?
-- What part of the design didn't make sense?
-Did you change anything?
-- If you had more time, what would you have liked to implement?
-- What did you have to research or lookup while working on this?